joinlifeos/app.joinlifeos.com/INTEGRATION_SETUP.md

 # Integration Setup Guide

-This guide walks you through setting up all the service integrations for SmartCapture.
+This guide walks you through setting up all the service integrations for LifeCapture.

 ## Overview

-SmartCapture supports the following integrations:
+LifeCapture supports the following integrations:

 ### Music Services
 - **Spotify** - For adding songs to playlists (requires OAuth setup)